Invarion/invarion-docs/docs/rapid-online/11. Restoring Previous Version of the Plan/Chapter 11 Restoring Previous Version of the Plan.md

 - If you restore a previous version of the plan, you will still have access to the later versions of the document.
 So, no risk is involved.
 - You can also [restore the previous version of the plan from the Invarion Cloud level](/docs/rapid-online/3.%20The%20Invarion%20Cloud/3.9%20Plan_s%20History.md).

+## Local Backup Management

+You may notice local backups along with the saved versions of your plans in your version history.
+These are local copies of your plan that is saved in your browser.
+It is used to restore your plan in case of a crash or another encountered problem.

+The application is configured to keep 20 backups for each plan not older than 30 days.
+It runs a job periodically to keep the number of backups below 20 for opened plan.
+Each time you open any plan, the application deletes all backups that are older than 30 days even belonging to other plans.